 “You can usually get the most value by going ahead and doing the longest-term CD that they offer, which is usually five years,” Hubble says.
 But you’ll also need to consider whether longer-term CDs are a good value if shorter-term CDs have similar yields.

 A step-up CD is another investment option that allows for rate increases during a CD’s term.
 Step-up CDs differ from bump-up CDs, which only permit an increase in the yield when rates actually increase.

-But step-up CDs generally have a predetermined APY in future years.
+But step-up CDs generally feature APYs that are set to increase to predetermined amounts on scheduled dates.
 To get the best rate, compare the blended APY to see what it averages out to during the term.